twilio-labs/function-templates/docs/CONTRIBUTING.md

 This script will prompt you for a couple of questions and set up a basic template that you can work from.

-It will create a directory wiht the name you specified.
+It will create a directory with the name you specified.
 In there you'll find a `functions/` directory with two functions.
 A `blank.js` file with the basic structure of a Twilio Function and a `hello-messaging.protected.js` that acts as a "protected" Function.
 Meaning once it's deployed it will not be accessible without a [valid `X-Twilio-Signature` header](https://www.twilio.com/docs/usage/webhooks/webhooks-security#validating-signatures-from-twilio).
 Protected Functions are best used to respond to Twilio webhooks.

 ### Adding external dependencies (npm)